cometd/cometd/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Issue
-about: Reports a CometD issue.
+about: Report a CometD issue.
 DO NOT USE FOR SECURITY ISSUES!
 title: ''
 assignees: ''
 ---